 Director of Operation: Georgi Manker Stokes, CATC

-Prior to Cycles of Change Recovery Services, Georgi Manker-Stokes was Director of Operations at DFLRS for the past five years having worked her way through the ranks.
+Prior to Cycles of Change Recovery Services, Georgi Manker-Stokes was Director of Operations at DFLRS for the past five years has worked her way through the ranks.
 Georgi is a Registered Addiction Counselor for the state of California and a Certified Nurses’ Assistant.
 Previous to working in the AOD field, she has spent over 15 years in the hospitality industry and finance industry.

 Georgi was born in Japan, has traveled the world, is fluent in English, German, and some French.
-She believes that through her travels early on in life, she now possess a deeper understanding of the many different cultures and traditions that each ethnicity holds.
-Georgi is truly a care advocate for each of her clients and always make her available not only for the client, but for their family as well.
+She believes that through her travels early on in life, she now possesses a deeper understanding of the many different cultures and traditions that each ethnicity holds.
+Georgi is truly a care advocate for each of her clients and always make her available not only for the client but for their family as well.
 Georgi has made helping her fellow addict/alcoholic her life’s work.